ColleenMoore/ST558-HockeyProject/README.md

 Average wins vs. Average Pentalty Mins

-From the contigency table above it looks teams with above averge pentalty minutes tend to win more games compared to teams with below average pentalty minutes.
+From the contigency table above, it looks like teams with above averge pentalty minutes tend to win more games compared to teams with below average pentalty minutes.